hoomano/mojodex/docs/technical-architecture/llm-features/mpt.md

 - **Flexibility:** Support for unstructured pseudo-code and custom tags ensures that developers can express a wide range of logic and formatting requirements.
 - **Version Control:** A dash bang style header in each `.mpt` file specifies the LLM model version, author, and additional metadata, facilitating better management and compatibility of prompt templates over time.

-## Key Principles

-1. Prompting is coding: jinja2 templating and pseudo-code for dynamic, complex prompts.
-2. Divide and conquer: unified prompting library for easy multi-LLM architecture strategy.
-3. Token poor: reduce the token size of the prompt to optimize the LLM input.

 ## `.mpt` File Format Specification

 ### Header